elisilk/bmi-calculator/README.md

 Specific areas that the solution should be improved (known issues):

+- The linear gradient behind the hero text is clearly off.
+What am I missing about how to translate what is in the Figma design file into proper CSS code?
+It's clear that the lighter blue color is more present in the design compared to my solution, but I am not quite sure how to achieve that effect.
+  - One option, a Figma plugin, [Figma Solid and Gradient to CSS](https://www.figma.com/community/plugin/1372671206451937478/figma-solid-and-gradient-to-css), which I tried and it did give me something, but it didn't seem to be much better, so I will have to keep playing with it.
 - The border radius for the results `div` don't seem quite right when switching to the desktop version with a slightly rounded corners on the left side and full on pill rounded corners on the right side.
 Specifying the right side at a very large value seems to impact the left side.
 I am not 100% sure why.
   - [`border-radius`](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius)
   - [Avoid elliptical shape in CSS border-radius](https://stackoverflow.com/questions/31617136/avoid-elliptical-shape-in-css-border-radius)